ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 ## Basic File Structure

-Modules should be placed into the addons folder in a package and be named after that package name.
+Modules should be placed into the add-ons folder in a package and be named after that package name.
 At a minimum, there are 4 required files for any module:

 - `addons/module_name/upd.module_name.php` - installs, uninstalls and updates the module
 - `addons/module_name/mcp.module_name.php` - the backend control panel